drizzt/rgbpi-addons/ports/moonlight/MOONLIGHT README.txt

 -Pi Reboots itself
 -Run Moonlight

-There is a second Moonlight launcher called Left Shift.
-This one shifts the image to the left a tiny bit.
-My CRT needed it so I included it.
-Try both and see which works best for you.
-You can delete the one that is not centered.

 Running directions:
 -Go into the moonlight settings (Y on my controller), scroll with right thumbstick or plugin a keyboard/mouse and use scroll wheel
 	- MUST DO - Change output resolution to Native (720x480).
+DO NOT USE 720p.
+The new script will auto swith from 240p to 480i, but you may still need to click on native one time.
-DO NOT USE 720p -If latency is an issue change the codec to x264
+	-If latency is an issue change the codec to x264